Do you have questions about graduate student policies? Find policies governing graduate degrees in the Graduate Catalog.

 The Graduate Schools is the administrative unit for many funding mechanisms.
 Please review these offerings and work with your unit head to discuss more localized solutions.

-The Graduate School webpage has information regarding degree completion.
+The academic deadlines page has information regarding degree completion timelines.
 If you have questions after reviewing the pages, please reach out to the Academic Support Staff in your program area.

 Please list an actual course as a placeholder.
 We do not accept putting in things like “Placeholder: TBD” in the course list.
 Students can change the placeholder in the future using the Petition for Change in Program form.